-Family Law Solicitors Serving Sittingbourne
+Family Law Solicitors in Sittingbourne

-Breaking Up: The Law
+Divorce: The Law

-A divorce is almost always painful and messy.
+Getting a divorce is almost always painful and messy.
 But it isn’t necessarily the inevitable conclusion to a bust-up.
 If you can reach an agreement about your separation, you won’t be throwing away money on legal fees at a time of financial uncertainty.
 At Ratcliffes in Kent, we are experienced lawyers: we know that sometimes, just knowing where the law stands on:

 - Property rights — who owns what